 Welcome to Pittsburgh!
 What do you want to do first?
 Not sure yet?
 Well what about plans for tomorrow? …Well you still have time to decide… Where are you staying?
 You haven't booked a hotel yet?!?!

-New local coffee shops are popping up all over the Burgh, giving us plenty of options to curl up until the sun shows itself again.
+New local coffee shops are popping up all over the Burgh, giving us plenty of options to to feel cozy, meet new neighbors and support local businesses.

-There are few things better than spending a winter morning at a cozy coffee shop in Pittsburgh.
-Safe and snug from the cold weather outside, it’s easy to lose track of time admiring latte art or enjoying the company of those around you; or feel completely inspired by local artwork and calming tunes that fill many coffee shops.
-New local coffee shops are popping up all over the Burgh, giving us plenty of options to curl up and take cover from the cold until spring finally decides to show itself.
+There are few things better than spending a morning at a cozy coffee shop in Pittsburgh.
+It’s easy to lose track of time admiring latte art or enjoying the company of those around you, or feel completely inspired by local artwork and calming tunes that fill many coffee shops.
+New local coffee shops are popping up all over the Burgh, giving us plenty of options to feel cozy, meet new neighbors and support local businesses.

 Here are a few of our favorite go-to spots: